 - the role of young people in addressing the climate crisis;

-- the skills, support and capacity building opportunities that they think will empower young people to be at the frontline of global climate policymaking and dialogues;
+- the skills, support and capacity building opportunities that they think will empower young people to be at the frontline of global climate policymaking and negotiations;

 - and their hopes for the future.

-This film follows on from the successes of ActNowFilm and ActNowFilm: intergenerational conversations on climate change which showcased in the Green Zone at COP26 and the Blue Zone at COP27 respectively.
-Both these films gave young people living across the planet the opportunity to tell COP decision-makers, in their own words, and through intergenerational conversations, why addressing the climate crisis is important to future generations.
+This film follows on from the successes of two previous film projects: ActNowFilm and ActNowFilm: intergenerational conversations on climate change which showcased in the Green Zone at COP26 and the Blue Zone at COP27 respectively.
+Both these films gave young people living across the planet the opportunity to tell COP decision-makers, in their own words, and through intergenerational conversations, why addressing the climate crisis is important to them and future generations.